PerisicJere/Assignment5-DS/README.md

     java -Xss1024m program5 <csv-file>

 ## Issues
 I had to use -Xss1024m to fix stackoverflow error.
+This is necessary for the recursive analysis method.